A guide to Vodafone broadband

 I am an existing customer - are there any Vodafone upgrade deals?

-If you already have a Vodafone broadband and TV package, you can upgrade by adding on eir Sport, Sky Sports, or Sky Cinema.
+If you already have a Vodafone broadband and TV package, you can upgrade by adding on eir sport, Sky Sports, BT/Premier Sport Pack or Sky Cinema.
 You can also sign-up separately to Virgin Media Sport, which you’ll be able to access via the Virgin TV app.

 Meanwhile, if you’re a broadband-only or broadband and phone customer, you could add on a TV package to your plan if you want access to Vodafone TV.
 Depending on your connection, and where you live, it might also be possible to upgrade to a plan with higher speeds.
 The best bet would be to contact Vodafone directly to find out the options available to you.